pypa/packaging/docs/specifiers.rst

     This class abstracts handling specifying the dependencies of a project.
 It can be passed a single specifier (``>=3.0``), a comma-separated list of specifiers (``>=3.0,!=3.1``), or no specifier at all.
-Each individual specifier be attempted to be parsed as a PEP 440 specifier (:class:`Specifier`) or as a legacy, setuptools style specifier (:class:`LegacySpecifier`).
+Each individual specifier will be attempted to be parsed as a PEP 440 specifier (:class:`Specifier`) or as a legacy, setuptools style specifier (:class:`LegacySpecifier`).
 You may combine :class:`SpecifierSet` instances
     using the ``&`` operator (``SpecifierSet(">2") & SpecifierSet("<4")``).